 Getting your kids insured

 If you have children and they are old enough to drive, you might find yourself adding them as a driver to your insurance policy—which, you’ll learn, is very expensive.
 Among 16 to 80-year-olds, 16-year-olds pay the most for car insurance (all other measures constant) at $6,491 per year.
 This figure, while high, is considering if the 16-year-old is entirely on their own policy.
 Adding a teenage driver to your policy, however, can still raise your premium by thousands of dollars.
 As a 40-something driver who owns a home and is married, you appear to your insurance company as a stable and low-risk customer.
 But your newly licensed 16-year-old provides an entirely new set of risks.
 Statistically speaking, your teenage driver is more likely to be in an accident or receive a citation—all of which equates to a high likelihood of a claims payout for your insurance company.
-Despite the almost guaranteed hefty insurance bill, there are things you can you can do to help your teenage driver stay insured without paying too much.

 National Average Annual Auto Insurance Premiums for Teenagers